codeforamerica/westsac-urban-land-locator/README.rst

 Migrations
 ----------

 Whenever a database migration needs to be made.
 Refer to `this document <https://docs.google.com/document/d/16Jv7O9yW8iPfMswYMPU2_xSG5qVDY7ckyMZHlSGa01k/>`_.
 Using the postgis extension in postgres complicates the sqlalchemy migration and upgrade process.
+To add new geometry columns, you'll also need to reference `these steps <https://docs.google.com/document/d/1KPrTyPMVI-w1ILHd5NDzeD6XYTO9RQUfMSzrRrw-62g>`_.

 For a full migration command reference, run ``python manage.py db --help``.